inarizushi/fungus-site/docs/recipes2/index.md

 <br>
 <br>

-6. You should now see how the 'flow' of commands can change from Block "hello" to Block "correct" in the Flowchart window:
+6. You should now see how the 'flow' of commands can change from Block "hello" to Block "Correct" in the Flowchart window:
 <br>
 ![flow between blocks in Flowchart](./images/011_menu_maths/5_connected_blocks.png "flow between blocks in Flowchart")
 <br>